tathi-martins/Predict_ICU_for_COVID-19/README.md

 **Missing data**

 Problem: One of the major challenges of working with health care data is that the sampling rate varies across different type of measurements.
-For instance, vital signs are sampled more frequently (usually hourly) than blood labs (usually daily), because of this there are many missing data, but how I dealed with them is further explained in the exploratory analysis.
+For instance, vital signs are sampled more frequently (usually hourly) than blood labs (usually daily), because of this, there are many missing data, but how I dealed with them is further explained in the exploratory analysis.